Haaxor1689/haax-cli/README.md

 ```
 dev
 	Starts a dev environment that watches for file changes, rebuilds assets from source (f.e. png to blp) and starts a WoW instance.
+	Automatically runs "db-import" if no db is found.

 build <sourceDir> <outputPath>
 	Builds provided directory sourceDir into an MPQ archive at outputPath.